r-link/corrmorant/README.md

 in your plots, you can use `lotri/utri_funtext()`, which uses the same placement rules as `stat_corrtext()`.

-For instance, you could add lables for the slope of the linear models in the lower triangle (note how y and x are swapped to account for the reverse axes in the upper triangle).
+For instance, you could add labels for the slope of the linear models in the lower triangle (note how y and x are swapped to account for the reverse axes in the upper triangle).